dutymate/mongo2dynamo/README.md

 - **Transformation**: Transforms MongoDB BSON documents to DynamoDB-compatible format.
 - **Table Management**: Automatically checks if the DynamoDB table exists and creates it if needed, with user confirmation based on the auto-approve setting.
 - **Loading**: Loads transformed data into DynamoDB using the BatchWriteItem API.
-- **Error Handling**: Implements retry logic with exponential backoff for failed operations.
+- **Error Handling**: Implements retry logic with exponential backoff and jitter for failed operations, preventing thundering herd problems during concurrent migrations.

 **Table Creation Behavior**: When the target DynamoDB table doesn't exist, mongo2dynamo can automatically create it:
 - **Table Naming**: If `--dynamo-table` is not specified, the tool prompts for user confirmation before using the MongoDB collection name as the DynamoDB table name.